moikot/teamcity-gadget/README.md

 [person_gray]:/design/person_gray.png

 ## Dowloads
-The latest versions of the gadgets can be found on [http://www.teamcity-gadget.com/](http://www.teamcity-gadget.com/)
+The latest versions of the gadgets can be found [here](https://github.com/anisimovsergey/teamcity-gadget/releases)

 ## Build